test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2021_Pilot/JupyterHub_Installation/README.md

   **2. Create the configuration file for JupyterHub by running the following commands:**

+  > Note: This will create the default configuration file in `/opt/intel/intelpython3/envs/jupyterhub-env/etc/jupyterhub`.
+If this is different in your system, change the paths in the command below to match your system environment.

   ```
   mkdir -p /opt/intel/intelpython3/envs/jupyterhub-env/etc/jupyterhub/
   cd /opt/intel/intelpython3/envs/jupyterhub-env/etc/jupyterhub/
   /opt/intel/intelpython3/envs/jupyterhub-env/bin/jupyterhub --generate-config
   ```
-  > Note: This will create the default configuration file in `/opt/intel/intelpython3/envs/jupyterhub-env/etc/jupyterhub`.
-If this is different in your system, change the paths in the above command to match your system environment.

   **3. Edit the configuration file to make the JupyterLab interface by default by setting the following configuration option in the `jupyterhub_config.py` file:**